A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations

-\textbf{The interacting particle system approximation.} We approximate $X$ of MV-SDE \eqref{Eq:General MVSDE} (driven by the Brownian motion $W$), using the $N$-dimensional system \eqref{Eq:MV-SDE Propagation} of $\bR^d$-valued interacting particles $\{X^{i,N}\}_i$ each particle starting from its i.i.d.~random initial condition ${X}_{0}^{i,N}=X_{0}^{i}$ for ${i\in \llbracket 1,N\rrbracket}$ and driven by its own independent Brownian motion $W^{i}$ (also independent of the BM $W$ appearing in \eqref{Eq:General MVSDE}; with a slight abuse of notation to avoid re-defining the probability space's filtration).
-In \eqref{Eq:MV-SDE Propagation} we approximate the law $\mu_t^X$ of $X_t$ by the empirical measure generated by the particle system, namely, $\mu^{X,N}_{t}(\dd x) := \frac{1}{N} \sum_{j=1}^N \delta_{X_{t}^{j,N}}(\dd x)$ and $\delta_{x}$ is the Dirac measure at point $x\in \bR^d$.
+\textbf{The interacting particle system approximation.} In order to approximate of MV-SDE \eqref{Eq:General MVSDE}, we build an interacting particle system as follows: \begin{enumerate} \item For ${i\in \llbracket 1,N\rrbracket}$, take ${X}_{0}^{i,N}=X_{0}^{i}$ as i.i.d.~random initial condition for each particle. \item Each particle is driven by its own independent Brownian motion $W^i$ (all are i.i.d.) \item The dynamics of the particle system is given by \eqref{Eq:MV-SDE Propagation}, and we set $\mu^{X,N}_{t}(\dd x) := \frac{1}{N} \sum_{j=1}^N \delta_{X_{t}^{j,N}}(\dd x)$ where $\delta_{x}$ is the Dirac measure at point $x\in \bR^d$. \end{enumerate}

-\textbf{Propagation of chaos.} In order to show that the particle approximation \eqref{Eq:MV-SDE Propagation} is of effective use, one requires a PoC result.
-Although different types exist, in this work, the convergence rate of the scheme is shown in root Mean Square Error (rMSE) and thus a pathwise PoC result is needed.
-For this end, we introduce the system of non interacting particles (compare with \eqref{Eq:MV-SDE Propagation})